cde-ev/cdedb2/doc/source/Design_Testing.rst

 This aims at providing a brief list of points one should take into account while writing integration tests (often incorrectly called unit tests).

-* Get familiar with our testing facilities in ``tests/common.py``.
-There, many helpers are defined which simplify common testing tasks.
 * Failure cases are important.
 Always test that validation errors are handled correctly, especially in the frontend.
 * Test with the least privileged user possible.
 If there is reason to believe